 - Discover who they are Values, Skills, and Contribution to Society - Understand how creativity works and permeates the innovation process - Learn the basic processes and frameworks for successful innovation. - Gain experience in going through the innovation process. - Conduct field research to test or validate innovation concepts with target customers.

-PERSONAL DISCOVERY
+UNIT 1 PERSONAL DISCOVERY 4 hours

 Personal Values, Excite & Excel, Build a Team, Define Purpose, Mission Statement